ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## max_file_name_length {#max_file_name_length}

 The maximal length of the file name to keep it as is without hashing.
 Takes effect only if setting `replace_long_file_name_to_hash` is enabled.
-Default value: 128.
+The value of this setting does not include the length of file extension.
+So, it is recommended to set it below the maximum filename length (usually 255 bytes) with some gap to avoid filesystem errors.
+Default value: 127.

 ## clean_deleted_rows